alfonsosanchezbeato/jetson-gadget-snap/README.md

 `snap install snapcraft`

-Then, go to `tx1` or `tx2` folder depending on your device.
+Then, go to `tx1`, `tx2`, or `nano` folder depending on your device.
 If in the target machine, build the snap with this command:

 `SNAPCRAFT_BUILD_ENVIRONMENT=host snapcraft`